-However, while the pandemic fuelled his desire to move, it also had an impact on his earnings.
+However, while the pandemic fueled his desire to move, it also had an impact on his earnings.
 He works in IT and saw a drop in his regular income.
-His earnings have since recovered but he was worried that lenders would not view this dip in income favourably when assessing how much he could borrow and may want to lend less than he needed.
+His earnings have since recovered but he was worried that lenders.
+Would not view this dip in income favorably when assessing.
+How much he could borrow and may want to lend less than he needed.
 The client hoped to secure a five-year fixed-rate mortgage to take advantage of the cheap rates available and to achieve some certainty for the medium term.

-Numerous lenders were sourced but we needed one who would lend the full £910,000 our client needed for his purchase and who therefore wouldn’t penalise him for his dip in income during the pandemic.
+Numerous lenders were sourced but we needed one who would lend the full £910,000.
+Our client needed for his purchase and who therefore wouldn’t penalize him for his dip in income during the pandemic.

 Key requirements: –

-- A lender who would not penalise our client for his dip in income.
+The lender who would not penalize our client for his dip in income.

-- A lender offering a competitive five-year fixed rate and who would agree to add the arrangement fee to the mortgage.
+lender offering a self-employed competitive five-year fixed rate and who would agree to add the arrangement fee to the mortgage.